bcgov/design-system/packages/react-components/README.md

 This will place artifacts in the `dist` folder, which is targeted for publishing in `package.json` with the [`files` field](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#files).

-Update the package version in `package.json` and run `npm run publish` to push a new version.
+Update the package version in `package.json` and run `npm publish` to push a new version.